At a Glance: Smith & Wesson M&P Sport

-Smith and Wesson has made a name for themselves with their long standing production of quality wheelguns, but since 2006, they’ve also been producing quality AR-15 style rifles.
+Smith & Wesson has made a name for themselves with their long-standing production of quality wheelguns, but since 2006, they’ve also been producing quality AR-15 style rifles.
 I recently picked up an affordably priced M&P15 Sport and took it out for a spin.
 After some prodding from Destinee, I decided to give it a full writeup.

 Bolt Carrier Group

 Chrome lined, as is the inside of the gas key.
 The exterior finish is well made, even though some machining signs can be seen on the inside of the rear end of the BC.

 that is, trigger, safety, charging handle, mag release button and bolt release button, are all standard.
 The trigger is a single stage, and in the model I own is very heavy.
 I don’t have the trigger pull gauge, so I can’t give you the exact value, but believe me, it’s heavy!